hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/spatial.md

 Note that a `receive` operation does not imply that any data is actually received, it merely declares the existence of a stream edge.

-!!! danger "Deadlocks"
+!!! danger "Error: Deadlocks"
     Failure to construct proper stream edges may result in a *deadlock*.
 The compiler will check these constraints and report potential deadlocks on a best-effort basis.

-!!! danger "Dataraces"
+!!! danger "Error: Dataraces"
     Two receives in the same `compute` block are considered concurrent if they are not ordered by `await`.
     Receiving from the same stream multiple times concurrently is considered a data race on the stream.